 Next was a large group discussion with two of the facilitators, a psychologist, Dr. Norma D’Agostino, and psychiatrist, Dr. Pamela Mosher.
 We discussed self-regulation, positive and negative thoughts and strategies, relationships with ourselves and those outside of ourselves too.
 My favorite pearl from this session was ‘JOMO – Joy of Missing Out’, rather than ‘FOMO – Fear of Missing Out’.
 The joy or misery of any situation in life is most certainly in the eye of the beholder.

 After lunch was the first of two yoga sessions scheduled for the retreat.
 This was an optional activity during free time.
 It was a one hour session offered by instructor, Angela Bryson, owner and founder of Angels-Landing Yoga and Wellness.
 One of my areas of focus over the last few months has been my ability to ground myself.
 I’m acutely aware that anxiety can rear it’s ugly head and wreak havoc in my life pretty quickly and when I spiral, I’m lucky enough to have the bestest bestfriend in the world who reminds me of how important grounding practices are.
 While I have developed some tools to deal with anxiety, most have been related to sleeping so I was on a quest to fill my anxiety combating arsenal.
 In addition to seeking out grounding practices, I am also acutely aware of the importance of professionals who can help me hold myself back a little.
 Sounds ridiculous, I know.
 Most people look for personal trainers, yoga instructors, etc. who will push them harder.
-As an, all or nothing kind of girl with very angry joints and tendons and not much muscle mass to speak of, it is far too easy for me to do real damage right now.
+As an all or nothing kind of girl with very angry joints and tendons and not much muscle mass to speak of, it is far too easy for me to do real damage right now.
 I was very pleased to learn during the session that Angela is one of those people who could really help me.
 Her instruction and vibe was very gentle, soothing, open.
-This was no small victory and I am so excited to see that she has started posting guided yoga and meditation on YouTube recently!
+This was no small victory.
 Needless to say, I left my first session with Angela feeling refreshed and excited and headed to the next small group session, on relationships.